There are several ways to get a tee-time on the St Andrews Old Course.

 From November to the end of March you may book a package for 3 rounds of golf in St Andrews, including a guaranteed round on the Old Course.

 Being organised well in advance is recommended as bookings open at the start of August for times the following year.

 Fairway mats are in use on the Old Course from 1 November to 31 March so this, along with better weather, means April and October winter package dates are particularly popular and book up quickly.

 Full details and current availability of times are on the St Andrews Links website.Back to top

-With a change made to the arrangements in 2018, a number of Golf Tour Operators are now designated 'Authorised Providers of Old Course tee times'.
+A number of Golf Tour Operators are designated 'Authorised Providers of Old Course tee times'.
 These operators receive an allocation of tee times between April and September for them to incorporate in a total package, including accommodation and, normally, transport.